 From Software games are renowned for their rich lore and deeply interwoven storytelling.
-And lore enthusiasts love to dig through these games in hopes of finding hidden connections.
+And lore enthusiasts love to dig through these games to find hidden connections.

 Simply put, no. Bloodborne and Dark Souls do not belong to the same universe.
 The series director Hidetaka Miyazaki has gone on record several times to highlight that he always intended the two series to be separate and that Bloodborne does not share the same universe as Dark Souls.

-However, this doesn’t mean there aren’t several Easter eggs and fan service moments that are shared between the two games.
-It is based on these moments that many notable lore experts have put forth their theories regarding Bloodborne and Dark Souls.
+However, this doesn’t mean there aren’t several Easter eggs and fan service moments shared between the two games.
+Based on these moments, many notable lore experts have put forth their theories regarding Bloodborne and Dark Souls.

-Perhaps the most obvious, yet the most overlooked answer for why Boodborne and Dark Souls don’t share a universe is that the two IPs simply belong to different companies.
+Perhaps the most obvious yet overlooked answer for why Bloodborne and Dark Souls don’t share a universe is that the two IPs simply belong to different companies.

 Yes, this is sadly true.
-Although the Game Developer for both the games is From Software they are each owned by a unique parent company.
-Dark Soul’s is the intellectual property of Bandai Namco and Bloodborne is the intellectual property of Sony Computer Entertainment.
+Although the Game Developer for both games is From Software, they are each owned by a unique parent company.
+Dark Souls is the intellectual property of Bandai Namco, and Bloodborne is the intellectual property of Sony Computer Entertainment.

 Miyazaki regarding Bloodborne and Dark Souls

 It’s upsetting, however, Hidetaka Miyazaki who is the creative director, designer, scriptwriter, and executive for From Software has stated on multiple occasions that Bloodborne has no connection with games such as Dark Souls and Demon Souls.

 Dark Souls and Bloodborne Easter Eggs and references

 Although he has also mentioned that the Easter eggs they add in every new game they work on are obviously intentional and are simply a bit of fan service for their dedicated player base.